 Chat with the Cockatrice developers on Gitter.
 Come here to talk about the application, features, or just to hang out.
 For support regarding specific servers, please contact that server's admin or forum for support rather than asking here.<br>

-If you'd like to contribute code to the project, please review the guidelines.
+To contribute code to the project, please review the guidelines.

 Cockatrice uses Transifex for translations.
-You can help us bring Cockatrice and Oracle to your language or just edit single wordings right from within your browser by simply visiting our Transifex project page.<br>
+You can help us bring Cockatrice and Oracle to your language or just edit single wordings right from within your browser by visiting our Transifex project page.<br>

 Check out our Translator FAQ for more information about contributing!<br>